Chingünjav: Aftermath

 Chingünjav, together with almost his whole family, was brought to Beijing and executed.
-The Manchu, although not as brutal as they had been towards the Dzungars, sent punitive units to Mongolia to deal on the spot with all those rebels they could find.
-Nobles that were suspected of having sympathized with Chingünjav were also executed.
+The Manchu, although not as brutal as they had been towards the Dzungars, sent punitive units to Mongolia to deal on the spot with all those rebels they could find; nobles that were suspected of having sympathized with Chingünjav were also executed.
 The Jebtsundamba Khutugtu "died" in 1758, the Tüsheet Khan shortly afterwards.
-The Qianlong Emperor declared that all future incarnations of the Jebtsundamba Khutugtu were to be found in Tibet to undermine local autonomy.
-On the other hand, the Mongolian debts to Chinese trading firms were partially annulled, and the rest being paid for by the emperor, in order to tackle the economic sources of the unrest in Khalkha.
+The Qianlong Emperor was involved in recognition of the third Jebtsundamba Khutugtu found in Tibet, thus he was able to demonstrate his authority to the gathered Mongol nobles.

 Legacy

 Although never having had a realistic chance to succeed, Chingünjav passed into the realm of folklore.
-A small monument has been raised at remains of a fort attributed to him, some kilometres south of Bürentogtokh, in 1978.
-A statue of him was erected in Mörön in 1992 and another one in 2010.
+A statue of him was erected in Mörön.
 In 2012, Mongolian Bronze Foundry created a monument in his honor in Ulaanbaatar, inscribed, "May our government and our children live prosperous and eternal".